MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_scopes.md

 Get-Variable -Scope local
 ```

-To create a variable in a particular scope, use a scope modifier or the Scope
+To create a variable in a particular scope, use a scope modifier or the
-parameter of Set-Variable.
-The following command creates a variable in the
+**Scope** parameter of `Set-Variable`.
+The following command creates a variable
-global scope:
+in the global scope:

 ```powershell
 New-Variable -Scope global -Name a -Value "One"
 ```

-You can also use the Scope parameter of the New-Alias, Set-Alias, or Get-Alias
+You can also use the Scope parameter of the `New-Alias`, `Set-Alias`, or
-cmdlets to specify the scope.
-The following command creates an alias in the
+`Get-Alias` cmdlets to specify the scope.
+The following command creates an
-global scope:
+alias in the global scope:

 ```powershell
 New-Alias -Scope global -Name np -Value Notepad.exe
 ```

-To get the functions in a particular scope, use the Get-Item cmdlet when you
+To get the functions in a particular scope, use the `Get-Item` cmdlet when you
 are in the scope.
-The Get-Item cmdlet does not have a scope parameter.
+The `Get-Item` cmdlet does not have a **Scope** parameter.

 ### Using Dot Source Notation with Scope